DimSimPirate/ELEC5616-Projects/Project1/README.md

 1. Right click the `Project1` folder in pycharm

 2. Find the option `Mark directory as`, and choose the `Sources Root`

+## How to convert python code to executable file:

+1. install the `pyinstaller` by using `pip install pyinstaller`

+2. Run the command `pyinstaller --onefile YOU_FILE.py`

+3. The generated binary file is located on the `/dist` of your current folder